Franklinliu/SpCon-Artifact/README.md

 INFO:spcon.symExec:Testing time: 43.04372596740723 seconds
 ```

-## Technical Details

-In this section, the technical details will be discussed on how to build *SpCon* from scratch and how to reproduce the experiment result described in the paper.

 ### Build From Scratch

-We provide two ways to build spcon from scratch.
+In this section, we discuss technical details on how to build *SpCon* from scratch.
+We provide two ways to build SpCon.

-#### 1. Dockerization
+#### Dockerization
 The first one is to compile local docker image of SpCon using the provided Dockerfile.
 The local spcon-artifact will be made about 10minutes at the first time.
 Due to the layer mechanism of Docker, it would spend about two minutes if you later recompile the docker image for any update to the spcon implementation.